cyrilondon/rover-project/README.md

 }

   ```
-Let's consider for example the validator class <code>[RoverValidator](src/main/java/com/game/domain/model/entity/RoverValidator.java)</code> dedicated to check that everything is OK after the creation or any action on a Rover.
+Let's consider for example the validator class <code>[RoverValidator](src/main/java/com/game/domain/model/entity/RoverValidator.java)</code> dedicated to check that the entity is in a valid state after its creation or any action.

 We have a few things to check: the Rover's position X and Y should be both positive, the position X and Y should be on the Plateau to which the Rover belongs and finally no other Rover should be already on this position.